 Do you feel like you are drowning, trying to keep up with the payments on your mortgage?
 It can be an overwhelming experience to see that you can’t make the payments, especially when your mortgage is under water.
+In this article, we will discuss Short Sales: An Answer to Being Underwater on Your Mortgage.
 If you owe more on the mortgage than what the house is worth, then we invite you to contact us at Duffy Realty of Atlanta.

 A short sale might be the right solution that you are searching for, but it is important that you understand how this process works before you make the decision to short sell your home.